huntdatacenter/docs/docs/coordination/agreements/faq.md

 ### How often do I need to update our running agreements?

-Approximately two (2) years.
+Approximately every two years.
 Our aim is to update agreements on a two year cycle or when major updates or improvements are introduced.
 We will contact you when it's time for to update.
 The two year update cycle includes all agreements.

 ### How do I update agreements for the new services model?